 Add an entitlement for a subaccount, from BTP Cockpit

 The SAP HANA Cloud tools are now available for your global account.
 The next step is to make them available at the subaccount level.
 For this, a user with subaccount administrator permissions needs to first set an entitlement for the subaccount, and then subscribe to the service plan.

 To add an entitlement to the HANA Cloud tools for a particular subaccount:

-- Go to the BTP Cockpit for the Canary Landscape.
+- Go to the BTP Cockpit.

 - Ensure you have the correct global account selected in the drop-down at the top of the window, and navigate to the subaccount where you wish to enable access to the multi-environment SAP HANA Cloud tools.
 If you are a subaccount administrator you will see a full set of menu items at left, including Entitlements and Security settings.
 Note that even if the subaccount does not have the Cloud Foundry environment enabled, and yet we will still be able to access HANA Cloud Tools.

 - Click Entitlements at left, and click Configure Entitlements at the right side of the screen.

 - Click Add Service Plan to bring up the entitlements dialog.
 Then search for SAP HANA Cloud in the list of entitlements, and check the tools application.
 In the screenshot below, the tools application is already checked.

 - Click the buttons to add the service plan, and make sure you click the Save button on the main screen to save the entitlement setting.